Best selling sedan receives a makeover.

 No Powertrain Changes

-Under the hood, buyers will continue to choose from either a 2.5-liter four cylinder engine or a 3.5-liter V-6 engine.
+Under the hood, buyers will continue to choose from either a 2.5-liter four-cylinder engine or a 3.5-liter V-6 engine.
 Both motors are paired with a six-speed automatic transmission.
-The Toyota Camry Hybrid also returns, retaining the same Atkinson-cycle 2.5-liter four cylinder it has always used.
+The Toyota Camry Hybrid also returns, retaining the same Atkinson-cycle 2.5-liter four-cylinder engine it has always used.
 It remains paired with a continuously variable transmission.